GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ![bg right h:450px](images/2021-11-05-16-25-58.png)

 ---
-To define what kind of data the Property is, select the Type when adding the Property.
+To define what kind of data the Property is, select the Type when adding it.
 - Text
 - Number
 - True/False